 The Solid Color Finish is sleek, modern, and clean.
 It is our most popular choice as it works nicely with a wide variety of home decor styles.
 It also pairs well with a complex countertop, backsplash and/or floor.
 This finish provides a nice neutral backdrop for you to decorate the rest of your kitchen however you please.

-“Pinstriping” is another accent that can either accompany glazing or be done alone with a solid color finish.
+“Pinstriping” is an accent that can be done with a solid color finish.
 This refers to an accent line applied in the edges of the doors.
 Featured in the photo below, Van Dyke brown pinstriping over a Swiss Coffee solid color finish provides a rich, elegant look that you would find in high-end new cabinet showrooms.

 If our clients desire an aged look on their cabinets, we offer a “rub-through,” accent that involves sanding through the finish on random edges and imperfections before finishing the doors with a protective clear coat.
-This can be done with or without glazing; it is a separate effect.
 We can do varying levels of rub through (the picture on the left shows a light rub-through and the picture on the right shows a heavy rub-through).
 We most often do this finish on a dark brown or black island that serves as an accent to the rest of the kitchen cabinets.